 print(f'An unexpected error occurred: {e}')

-Once you have successfully extracted data from HTML elements, the next step is to save this data.
+Once you have successfully extracted data, the next step is to save this data.
 Python provides several options for saving scraped data, including saving to CSV files, JSON files, and databases.
 Here’s an overview of how to save extracted data using different formats:

 CSV (Comma-Separated Values) is a simple and widely used format for storing tabular data.
 The CSV module in Python makes it easy to write data to CSV files.